victordomingos/optimize-images/docs/docs_EN.md

   - piexif==1.0.13

-Then force-quit and launch StaSh again.
+Then force-quit Pythonista and launch StaSh again.
 You should now be able to run this application directly from the shell or by creating a home screen shortcut with the required arguments to the entrypoint script `~/Documents/stash_extensions/bin/optimize-images.py`, to optimize any